I was recently speaking to someone who was telling me a very sad story about how their church had to let a pastor go.

 Consider the way you would like to be treated and try to create a process that eases the difficult conversation.

-Ask the question, “if this were me, who would I want to share the news with me?” and “what information would be important for me to hear?”
+Ask the question, “If this were me, who would I want to share the news with me?” and “What information would be important for me to hear?”

 4. Severance Package

-Church employees don’t typically qualify for unemployment insurance claims making it very difficult for employees as they make a job transition.
+Church employees don’t typically qualify for unemployment insurance claims making it very difficult for departing employees as they make a job transition.

 A good rule of thumb is allowing for a week’s pay for every year of service.